 Use a specific command, such as "go potty" or "do your business," when your Pug is in the designated bathroom area.
 Repeating the command consistently helps them associate the words with the action.

 Pugs often display subtle signs when they need to go, such as sniffing, circling, or whining.
-Learn to recognize these cues, and when you see them, immediately take your Pug to the designated bathroom area.
+Learn to recognise these cues, and when you see them, immediately take your Pug to the designated bathroom area.

 Accidents can leave behind lingering odours that may attract your Pug back to the same spot.
 Use an enzymatic cleaner specifically designed for pet accidents to thoroughly clean and remove any traces of urine or faeces.

-10. Gradual Independence:- As your Pug becomes more reliable in their toilet training, gradually give them more freedom around the house.
+As your Pug becomes more reliable in their toilet training, gradually give them more freedom around the house.
 Start by expanding their play area and decreasing crate time.

-11. Consistency is Key:- Continue following the established routine even as your Pug matures.
+Continue following the established routine even as your Pug matures.
 Consistency is crucial to maintaining their good potty habits.

-12. Seek Professional Help if Needed:- If you're facing persistent challenges with toilet training, don't hesitate to seek advice from a professional dog trainer or a veterinarian.
+If you're facing persistent challenges with toilet training, don't hesitate to seek advice from a professional dog trainer or a veterinarian.
 They can offer guidance and solutions tailored to your Pug's specific needs.

 Remember that toilet training takes time, and each dog is unique.
 While some Pugs may catch on quickly, others may require more patience and persistence.
 Stay positive, celebrate your Pug's successes, and provide a loving and supportive environment to help them become a well-trained and housebroken companion.